flashcordon/big-history/Histoire-système-solaire.md

 - Dans les années 80, l'ingénieur Robert Forward a montré qu'il était possible de placer une voile solaire dans une position fixe entre Mars et le Soleil, grâce à la pression de radiation du Soleil.
 C'est ce qu'il appelle un *statite*.
 - Robert Zubrin et Chris McKay ont montré qu'on pouvait réchauffer la calotte polaire sud de Mars de 58 degrés avec un statite de 250 km de diamètre à près de 200 000 km du centre ed Mars.
 Il faudrait construire cette dernière dans l'espace, ou dans un environnement à faible gravité comme la Lune.

+***Fertilité du sol martien***
+- - The biological fertility of Martian soil has also been studied, by Michael Mautner (Lincoln University, New Zealand).
+Mautner finds, in fact, that asparagus and potato tissue cultures can be successfully grown in pulverized Martian meteorite soil.
+He also finds that the biological fertility of Martian basalts is greater than that of terrestrial basalts.
+Not only can plants thrive in laboratory analogs of Martian regolith, but so, too, can micro-bacteria
+- The propagation of plant species and the introduction of microorganisms will, with little doubt, play an important role in the Phase 1 (and after) alteration of Mars

 Recent observations have been made of the loss of Mars’s atmosphere to space by the Mars Atmosphere and Volatile Evolution Mission probe and the Mars Express spacecraft, along with analyses of the abundance of carbon-bearing minerals and the occurrence of CO2 in polar ice from the Mars